These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 D. Transmissions intended for reception by the general public

-When must an amateur station have a control operator?
+When is an amateur station permitted to transmit without a control operator?

 T1E02 (D) [97.7(a)]

-Who is eligible to be the control operator of an amateur station?
+Who may a station licensee designate to be the control operator of an amateur station?

 D. Only a person for whom an amateur operator/primary station license grant appears in the FCC database or who is authorized for alien reciprocal operation